-Principle 3: The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen.
+The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen.

-RECOMMENDED PRACTICES STATUS EXPLANATION The governing body should assume responsibility for corporate citizenship by setting the direction for how it should be approached and addressed by the organisation.
-Applied This principle is embodied in the Lewis Group board charter which confirms that the directors are responsible for ensuring that the company is playing its role as a responsible corporate citizen.
-The governing body should ensure that the organisation's responsible corporate citizenship efforts include compliance with the Constitution of South Africa (including the Bill of Rights), the law, leading standards, and adherence to its own codes of conduct and policies.
-The Lewis Group is committed to acting responsibly within every country in which the business operates and to comply with all applicable laws and regulations.
-The governing body should oversee that the organisation's core purpose and values, strategy and conduct are congruent with it being a responsible corporate citizen.
-The board, through the social, ethics and transformation committee monitors the activities relating to good corporate citizenship.
-These activities include the promotion of transformation and specifically The governing body should oversee and monitor how the consequences of the organisation's activities and outputs affect its status as a responsible corporate citizen.
-This oversight and monitoring monitoring progress on the B-BBEE codes, employment equity, skills development, preferential procurement and enterprise development, socio-economic development and environmental sustainability. should be performed against measures and targets agreed with management in all of the following areas: economy, society and the environment.
-In 2021 the group appointed consultants specialising in environmental and climate risk to assist with the formulation of a climate risk framework.
-Disclose the arrangements for governing and managing responsible corporate citizenship, including the key areas of focus, monitoring measures, how the key outcomes were addressed and future areas of focus.
-The group, with the assistance of the consultants, formulated a climate related risk report which is aligned to the Task Force on Climate-Related Disclosure (TCFD) framework and which sets out a 5-year implementation plan.
-The plan and implementation thereof is monitored by the social, ethics and transformation committee.
+RECOMMENDED PRACTICES EXPLANATION STATUS Applied The governing body should assume responsibility for corporate citizenship by setting the direction for how it should be approached and addressed by the organisation. • The governing body should ensure that the organisation's responsible

+- corporate citizenship efforts include compliance with the Constitution of South Africa (including the Bill of Rights), the law, leading standards, and adherence to its own codes of conduct and policies. - The governing body should oversee that the organisation's core purpose and values, strategy and conduct are congruent with it being a responsible corporate citizen. - The governing body should oversee and monitor how the consequences of the organisation's activities and outputs affect its status as a responsible corporate citizen.
+This oversight and monitoring should be performed against measures and targets agreed with management in all of the following areas: economy, society and the environment - Disclose the arrangements for governing and managing responsible corporate citizenship, including the key areas of focus, monitoring measures, how the key outcomes were addressed and future areas of focus.